 With the current national obsession with tiny houses and downsizing, I wanted to see how Louisville is responding.
 Personally, I haven’t sold a single tiny house, not that there’s a big market for them here.
 But what’s more, I haven’t even seen one driving around Louisville.
 Have you?

 Is Louisville just behind the trend or is the so-called phenomenon overblown and likely a fad?
 What exactly are average Louisville home sizes?

-One thing I could learn is how have home sizes have changed over the years.
+One thing I could learn is how to have home sizes have changed over the years.
 Sorting through megabytes of data is much easier with today’s technology so I dove right in.

 I decided to go back and see what the average Louisville home sizes have been doing in the past decade.
-I’m only comparing above grade, square footage only.
+I’m only comparing above-grade, square footage only.
 While I was at it, I also decided to track Louisville new construction home sizes while I was at it.